-Retirement marks the end of your professional career, but it brings changes beyond your paycheck and finances.
+Retirement marks the end of your professional career, but this new chapter in your life can bring changes beyond your paycheck and finances.

-As you prepare for retirement, remember that your lifestyle will dramatically shift when you no longer work full-time, and it can be a good idea to prepare yourself for some of those changes ahead of time.
+As you set yourself up for retirement, remember that your lifestyle will dramatically shift when you no longer work full-time.
+And it can be a good idea to prepare yourself for some of those changes ahead of time.

 Here are 10 things that go away the second you retire from your job.